joshuadavidnelson/archived-post-status/readme.txt

 add_filter( 'aps_excluded_post_types', 'my_aps_excluded_post_types' );
 </pre>

+= My archived posts have disappeared when I deactivate the plugin! =

+Don't worry, your content is not __gone__ it's just __inaccessible__.
+Unfortunately, using a custom post status like `archive` is only going to work while the plugin is active.

+If you have archived content and deativate or delete this plugin, that content will disappear from __view__.
+You're content is in the database - WordPress just no longer recognizes the `post_status` because this plugin is not there to set this post status up.

+If you no longer need the plugin but want to retain your archived content:
+1. (Re)activate this plugin
+2. Switch all the archived posts/pages/cpts to a native post status, like 'draft' or 'publish'
+3. Then deactivate/delete the plugin.

 = Help!
 I need support =

 Please reach out on the Github Issues or in the WordPress support forums.